ruitaiS/gridBuilder/README.md

 ---
 Useage should be pretty self-explanatory.
 Set the initial dimensions of the grid world, and then click each of the grid squares to put a different type of object there.

 There are three types of possible world entities: wall, object, and robot (and floor, if nothing is there).
-Clicking each grid square will cycle between these three options.
+Clicking each grid square will cycle between these options.

 When you're satisfied, click export and it will generate a CSV file.
 If/when I figure out JSON, I will add an option to output that as well.
 (If your code uses a different config format than mine - which is very likely, since we're all doing these independently - then you will need to modify the output function in the /js/scripts.js file so that the output matches your formatting)